Here are Profiles from some of our Member Artists and Friends...

-Abbot Barnabas Senecal, O.S.B. -- www.kansasmonks.org/
+Abbot Barnabas Senecal, O.S.B.
+(1937-2021) -- www.kansasmonks.org/

-With a warm personality to match his voice, Abbot Barnabas carries Benedictine hospitality wherever he journeys.
-On these journeys Abbot Barnabas takes photographs.
-He provides a photo and text for Celebration, an ecumenical worship magazine published in Kansas City, for eight monthly publications each year.
+With a warm personality to match his voice, Abbot Barnabas carried Benedictine hospitality wherever he journeyed.
+On these journeys Abbot Barnabas took photographs.
+He provided a photo and text for Celebration, an ecumenical worship magazine published in Kansas City, for eight monthly publications each year.
 Abbot Barnabas was assisted by Judith Valente, a writer and narrator for PBS and NPR in Chicago, and by CRAA member Elizabeth Zeller, an artist in Independence, Missouri, in preparing a gallery exhibit of forty of his photographic enlargements with poetry.
 PBS taped an interview and a journey through the exhibit, shown on the September 10 edition of its Religion and Ethics Newsweekly.
 This exhibit opened in August 2010 in the St. Benedict's Abbey Art Gallery a second exhibit in 2012.
 Here is an article in response to Abbot Barnabas' PBS interview.

-With a warm personality to match his voice, Abbot Barnabas carries Benedictine hospitality wherever he journeys.
-On these journeys Abbot Barnabas takes photographs.
-He provides a photo and text for Celebration, an ecumenical worship magazine published in Kansas City, for eight monthly publications each year.
+With a warm personality to match his voice, Abbot Barnabas carried Benedictine hospitality wherever he journeyed.
+On these journeys Abbot Barnabas took photographs.
+He provided a photo and text for Celebration, an ecumenical worship magazine published in Kansas City, for eight monthly publications each year.
 Abbot Barnabas was assisted by Judith Valente, a writer and narrator for PBS and NPR in Chicago, and by CRAA member Elizabeth Zeller, an artist in Independence, Missouri, in preparing a gallery exhibit of forty of his photographic enlargements with poetry.
 PBS taped an interview and a journey through the exhibit, shown on the September 10 edition of its Religion and Ethics Newsweekly.
 This exhibit opened in August 2010 in the St. Benedict's Abbey Art Gallery a second exhibit in 2012.
 Here is an article in response to Abbot Barnabas' PBS interview.

-Little Brother Christophe, Community of the Lamb -- http://www.communautedelagneau.org/en/la-communaute-de-l-agneau/
+Little Brother Christophe, Community of the Lamb -- https://communityofthelamb.org/

 Fr.
 Daniel McCarthy, OSB, SLD -- http://architectureforliturgy.org